Today you’re going to find the best scope for 17 HMR.

 2. VORTEX OPTICS CROSSFIRE II 2-7×32: Best Scope for Mid-to-Long Range

-Beginners and experts alike love simplicity and versatility in the best 17 HMR scope.
+Beginners and experts alike love simplicity and versatility.

 You’ll find that target quick with a sharp view using the fast focus eyepiece.

 Adjust it at a moment’s notice while you appreciate the crisp image.
 Anti-reflective, multi-coat lenses reduce haze and increase light transmission to bring you a vivid experience.

 While you’re closing in on the target, you’ll notice the second focal plane (SFP).
 Since this scope is ideal for mid-to-long range shooting, the focal plane is a warm compliment.

 However, the reticle you use in this plane doesn’t have to be a plain Jane crosshair.
 Of course, if that’s what you like, that option is available too in form of the Dead-Hold BDC.

 Otherwise, you can also choose between the V-Plex and V-Brite.
 They’re all-purpose reticles made for all environments, weather, and light conditions.